Political leaders hail Bharat Ratna for veteran BJP leader Advani | Politics

 Former CM and BJP stalwart B S Yediyurappa hailed the decision.

-''If there is Ram Temple in Ayodhya today then it is because of Lal Krishna Advani.
+''If there is a Ram Temple in Ayodhya today, then it is because of Lal Krishna Advani.
 Advani was present when Babri Masjid was demolished,'' he told reporters here.

 Yediyurappa said he was fortunate to attend the public meeting Advani had addressed during the demolition of Babri Masjid.